HaiLab@UW-MADISON

 Undergraduate alumni:

-Ariel Fu, Ariel Fu, CS '22
+Ariel Fu, CS '22

 Thor Larson, BME/Neurobio '22